Components of discriminants for systems of equations and irreducibility of determinants: Introduction

 In case $n=k$, if the Cayley discriminant is a hypersurface, then the mixed discriminant is the same hypersurface \cite{cattani_mixed_2013}.
-For tuples, called irreducible, Esterov showed that the three types of discriminants have the same hypersurface component and conjectured the lack of other components for $\mathscr{A}$-discriminants \cite{esterov_galois_2019}.
-The paper \cite{pokidkin_esterov_nodate} proves the conjecture, and the three types of discriminants are the same hypersurface for an irreducible tuple.
+For tuples, called irreducible, Esterov showed that the three types of discriminants have the same hypersurface component and conjectured a lack of other components for $\mathscr{A}$-discriminants \cite{esterov_galois_2019}.
+We prove the conjecture, and the three types of discriminants are the same hypersurface for an irreducible tuple.

+The following result of independent interest was crucial for the proof of Esterov's irreducibility theorem.
+In an $n$-dimensional vector space $V$ over an algebraically closed field with the Zariski topology, a tuple of vector subspaces $(L_{1},...,L_{n})$ is \textit{irreducible} if no $k$ of them lie in the same $k$-dimensional subspace for $0<k<n$.
+Then the product of vector spaces $V^{\times n}$ is isomorphic to the space of $n\times n$ square matrices.
+The space of square matrices contains the determinant hypersurface --- the set of matrices with a zero determinant. \begin{thm} For an irreducible tuple $(L_{1},...,L_{n})$ of vector subspaces in an $n$-dimensional vector space over an algebraically closed field, the intersection of the determinant hypersurface with the subspace $L_{1}\times...\times L_{n}$ is irreducible in the space of $n\times n$ square matrices \textup{(Theorem \ref{Theorem.
+Intersection of the determinant with a subspace})}. \end{thm}